The table saw is a tool that is crucial to the cutting industry, particularly the lumber processing industry.

 4.1 How to Sharpen the Saw Blades?

-Saw blades are just like any other machine tool that reduces effectiveness with time.
-When your table saw blade starts becoming dull, cutting becomes harder and more stressful.
+Saw blades are like any other machine tool that reduces effectiveness with time.
+Cutting becomes harder and more stressful when your table saw blade becomes dull.
 Obvious signs to watch out for in your blade for dullness;

 -When there is higher resistance to the feed of the workpiece to the saw blade